How Much Mortgage Can You Get For £1,500 Per Month?

 How your affordability is calculated

-Use the mortgage affordability calculator below to get a clearer idea of how much you could potentially borrow based on standard income multiples.
+Use the mortgage affordability calculator below to get a clearer idea of how much you could borrow based on standard income multiples.

 Mortgage Affordability Calculator